The Response of Laser Interferometric Gravitational Wave Detectors Beyond the Eikonal Equation: Interferometer Output Signal

-The four terms appearing here can be interpreted as follows. $\delta\! \braket{\t T{_0_0}}_{\psi}$ arises due to the perturbation of the optical path lengths along the two interferometer arms.
-The multiplicative factor ${\sin(2 \omega \Delta \ell( \ell_\cI - \ell_\cII))}$ entails that the phase response vanishes when the unperturbed output power is extremal, and is maximal in between.
-The second term, $\delta\! \braket{\t T{_0_0}}_{\Aa}$, arises from the amplitude perturbation which can be regarded as a scintillation of the light signal, which grows with the length of the interferometer arms (for very long distances, corrections from higher order terms of the geometrical optics expansion might become relevant).
-The strength of this effect is directly proportional to the output intensity in the unperturbed configuration, as can be seen from the multiplicative factor $1 + \cos(2\omega(\ell_\cI - \ell_\cII))$.
-The third term, $\delta\! \braket{\t T{_0_0}}_{K}$, arises because the gravitational wave modulates the frequency of the light, which translates to a modulation of the output power.
-Finally, the last term, $\delta\! \braket{\t T{_0_0}}_{E}$, can be attributed to the gravitational Faraday effect, which describes the rotation of light polarisation in a gravitational field.
-If the arm lengths are equal, this can be seen as arising from a non-trivial holonomy integral along the unperturbed light rays (with modifications arising from reflections at the mirrors and the beam splitter).
+The three terms appearing here can be interpreted as follows. $S_{\DCR, \psi}$ arises due to the perturbation of the optical path lengths along the two interferometer arms.
+The multiplicative factor ${\sin(2 \omega( \ell_\cI - \ell_\cII))}$ entails that the phase response vanishes when the unperturbed output power is extremal, and is maximal in between.
+The second term, $S_{\DCR, \Aa}$, arises from amplitude perturbations, which can be regarded as scintillations of the light signal, which grow with the length of the interferometer arms (for very long distances, corrections from higher order terms of the geometrical optics expansion might become relevant).
+The strength of this effect is directly proportional to the output intensity in the unperturbed configuration, as can be seen from the multiplicative factor $\sin^2(\omega(\ell_\cI - \ell_\cII))$.
+Finally, the last term, $S_{\DCR, K}$, arises because the gravitational wave modulates the frequency of the light rays, which translates to a modulation of the output power, similar to the amplitude modulation.

+Hence, the first contribution, $S_{\DCR, \psi}$, describes the standard phase response (as it is determined from the eikonal alone), while the remaining terms describe the corrections beyond the eikonal equation.